NyoroGiraffe/Experi-City/03_WorldBuilding/ExperimentalCities.md

 * **Right of Continuous Use:** If a citizen currently uses privately owned land for their **residence or business**, they may surrender the ownership title to the city for free.
 In exchange, the city grants them the right to **continue using that same land rent-free** as a leaseholder.
 * However, in the case of apartment buildings, the former owner is limited to using only the portion necessary for their own living, while the city directly leases the remaining portions to other citizens.
 Although the rent set by the city is determined based on the size and comfort of the residence, it is very low and can be easily paid with the Experi-Coins (XC) provided through the UBI.
 * **The "22-Day Mobility" Clause:** This rent-free arrangement is contingent on a legal commitment: if the city requests the land for urban optimization, the citizen must agree to **vacate the premises or terminate the business operations within 22 days**.
 * **Premium Rewards for Flexibility:** Those who sign this agreement receive **double the standard UBI (Experi-Coins)** for one year following the city's relocation request.
-Additionally, the city compensates **80% of all moving expenses**, transforming a potential displacement into a high-reward transition.
+Additionally, the city compensates **80% of all moving expenses**, transforming a potential displacement into a highly rewarding transition.
 * **Enhanced Incentive for Peripheral Zones:** In strategic areas near the city borders, a more aggressive policy applies.
 Citizens who agree to relocate within **15 days** can have their **double UBI period extended to five years**, facilitating the rapid expansion of the Green Field Zone.

 • **Taxation and Asset Regulation:** To ensure resource circulation, high taxes are imposed on high-value private real estate and tangible assets.
 However, essential infrastructure remains protected: